 The Sinegal Fellowship

 The Sinegal Fellowship provides support for underrepresented minority Costco Scholars who have graduated from either the University of Washington or Seattle University and who are pursuing an advanced degree at SU.
 The Sinegal Fellowship is a 2 year award with a stipend of $5,000 for each year.
-See the 2016-17 Sinegal Application for additional information and complete the form to be considered.
+Review the Sinegal Scholarship Information 2018-19 form for additional details and complete the application here.

 **SU Costco Scholars Alumni enrolled at UW for graduate programs may apply for UW Sinegal Graduate Fellowships at this site.